Fair Use of Forex Margin in Trading

 Formula: Margin Level = (Equity divided by Used Margin) multiplied by 100%

-Most brokers issue a margin call when this percentage drops to a certain level, commonly around 100% or sometimes lower.
+Brokers typically issue a margin call when the margin level drops to 100%, followed by an automatic position liquidation (stop-out) if it reaches levels like 50%.
 At that point, they will ask you to deposit more funds or start closing your positions.

 A real example of how this plays out:

-A trader we will call Sarah put a large portion of her balance into one EUR/USD trade.
+Consider a trader named Sarah who committed a major portion of her balance to a single EUR/USD trade.
 She had $4,000 equity and $3,200 tied up as used margin, leaving only $800 free.
 The market moved against her.
 As losses chipped away at her equity, her margin level slid from 125% down past 110%.
 The broker triggered a margin call.
 Sarah had to either deposit more cash or watch the broker automatically close her position.

 A practical guide to forex risk management covers the broader discipline behind keeping situations like Sarah’s from arising.